 A substantial amount of information about the Authority's services and activities is published on its website: www.sypensions.org.uk including, for example, details of investment holdings and voting records.
-The agendas and public reports for all meetings of the Authority, its committees and the Local Pension Board are published and the public parts of meetings of the Authority, its committees and the Local Pension Board are published and the public parts of meetings of the Authority, its committees and the Local Pension Board are webcast.
+The agendas and public reports for all meetings of the Authority, its committees and the Local Pension Board are published and the public parts of meetings of the Authority, its committees and the Local Pension Board are webcast.
 The Authority's annual report also contains a significant amount of information on its activities in a more user-friendly format.
 The annual report for 2023/24, published in November 2024, was fully re-formatted to improve the design and presentation for readers, as well as being revised in line with new guidance for LGPS annual reports issued by the Scheme Advisory Board.